-Financing: General Fund Meet with farmworker housing developers and advocates on a biannual basis to discuss their needs and offer assistance in the form of letters of Time Frame: recommendation for grant applications, assistance with site identification and grant opportunities, and discuss incentives for constructing farmworker housing.
+Financing: General Fund Meet with farmworker housing developers and advocates on a biannual basis to discuss their needs and offer assistance in the form of letters of recommendation for grant applications, assistance with site identification Time Frame: and grant opportunities, and discuss incentives for constructing farmworker housing.
+Annually review the availability of funding opportunities to provide housing vouchers or other forms of rental assistance and apply as opportunities arise.
+Put LIWP information on the

+City website by June 2024.
+At least twice during the planning period, identify opportunities for farmworker housing development and conduct outreach to developers about these opportunities.
 Implementation Responsibility: City of Firebaugh Quantified Objective: 10 lower-income units set aside for farmworkers and their families to reduce displacement risk for this population.
+Connect at least four farmworker property owners to rehabilitation resources.
 Relevant Policies: Policy 1.2, Policy 2.1, Policy 2.2, Policy 2.4, Policy 2.5, Policy 4.2, Policy 4.3